 The remainder of the Lattitude fee of $700 USD will be due 60 days prior to your scheduled departure.

 Our “Action Projects” are shorter-term and have a varying range of prices.
 Please review the price for each Action Project by visiting the Action Projects page and navigating to the project you are interested in.

 What are my chances of being offered a placement?

 Nearly all our applicants are successful.
-We have an in-depth application process which starts with a Selection Day that includes an interview to discover more about your interests, skills and strengths.
+We have an in-depth application process which starts with an interview to discover more about your interests, skills and strengths.
 This is followed by a thorough matching process that finds the best available placement that meets your needs, fully utilises your skills and will challenge, engage and inspire you.
 We want to ensure that each volunteer is placed where their skills, interests and strengths fit with what one of our hosts is looking for.
 If this is done correctly, you will find yourself being very busy helping out in ways in which you enjoy.
 A busy volunteer means a happy host and a great experience for you!

 Do I get a say in which placement I am offered?

 Yes.
-You’ll be asked to list up to four placement preferences on your application, and can modify these after your interview.
+You’ll be asked to list up to three placement preferences on your application, and can modify these after your interview.
 Lattitude Global Volunteering takes your preferences seriously, but also looks at where your individual skills and experience might be best utilised.
 We offer a wide variety of experiences but some are particularly popular.
 We may be unable to offer you your first choice if it is already full.
 If your interviewer feels there is a more suitable option, we will discuss some alternatives with you.
 The important thing to note upon sending in your application form is that it is not set in stone.
 You have plenty of opportunity to discuss with us the type of experience you are after and we will do our very best to ensure that this is what you receive.

 Where will I stay?